SemlerPDX/ArduinoConsoleAppTest1/README.md

 _____
 Repro Steps:

- -Using an Arduino Micro (or, presumably Leonardo as well, I only have Micro), upload either of the test sketches above -Use this ArduinoConsoleAppTest1 to observe eventual and inevitable timeouts of Serial.Read() attempts
+ 1. Using an Arduino Micro (or, presumably Leonardo as well, I only have Micro), upload either of the test sketches above
+ 2. Use this ArduinoConsoleAppTest1 to observe eventual and inevitable timeouts of Serial.Read() attempts

- -Next, using an Uno/Nano, upload the sketch listed above (either hello-world or full DHT11/22 tester) -Again, use this ArduinoConsoleAppTest1 to instead view consistent serial data line after line without fail
+ 3. Next, using an Uno/Nano, upload the sketch listed above (either hello-world or full DHT11/22 tester)
+ 4. Again, use this ArduinoConsoleAppTest1 to instead view consistent serial data line after line without fail
 _____

 The issue seems to be with Arduino Micro and not present when running this same sketch on an Uno/Nano